What's more human than our relationship with food?

 We all have a food story.
 For some, these stories are rooted in celebration connected to memories that we hold dear and continue to revisit or share with others.
 For others, the door that links food to memory and identity is not to be opened or revisited due to the sadness, shame, and other trauma associated with it.

-As a result, when sharing your story, you can choose to remain anonymous.
+When sharing your story, you can choose to remain anonymous.

 Want to share your food story or memory?